Hybrid Models for Natural Language Reasoning: The Case of Syllogistic Logic

-This study focuses on syllogistic logic---a simple fragment of natural language---laying the groundwork for future work on the theoretical relationship between generalization and logical complexity.
-Subsequent investigations will explore richer fragments, e.g.,~\cite{Pratt-Hartmann2004-PRAFOL} or suitable fragments of modal logic.
-Our modular approach to hybrid models could provide practical solutions for developing computationally efficient provers for these logics, forming part of a broader effort to determine where the boundary of tractability lies for neural and neuro-symbolic reasoners.
+This study focuses on syllogistic logic, one of the simplest fragments of formal reasoning.
+Despite its limited expressive power, it already exposes non-trivial challenges for generalization.
+Future work will aim to explain why certain reasoning types are learnable while others are not, and to clarify whether these limitations are grounded in structural aspects of logical composition.
+To further investigate this question, we will extend this analysis to richer fragments, e.g., \cite{Pratt-Hartmann2004-PRAFOL} or suitable fragments of modal logic.
+Moreover, our modular approach could provide practical solutions for developing computationally efficient provers for these logics, forming part of a broader effort to determine where the boundary of tractability lies for neural and neuro-symbolic reasoners.

-\subsubsection{Acknowledgments}
+\section{Acknowledgments}